 I love this sauce because it pairs well with just about any kind of meat.
 Try it with my Honey Garlic Chicken Breast or Honey Garlic Pork Tenderloin, and you’ll see just how versatile and delicious it is with everything!

-I always serve this meal with a side of fluffy rice specifically to soak up the sauce.
+I always serve this honey garlic glazed salmon with a side of fluffy rice specifically to soak up the sauce.
 Whip up some quick air fryer broccoli and crispy green beans while the salmon cooks and dinner is all set!

 Key Ingredients